The Robert H. N. Ho Family Foundation Early Career Research Fellowships in Buddhist Studies

 Application Guidelines

-- Completed application form submitted through the ACLS Online Fellowship and Grant Administration (OFA) System
+Completed applications must be submitted through the ACLS Online Fellowship and Grant Administration (OFA) System no later than 9:00 PM Eastern Standard Time on December 3, 2024.

-- Application essay (no more than 5 double-spaced pages in Times New Roman 11-point font)
+- Application proposal (no more than five double-spaced pages in Arial or Helvetica 11-point font).

-- Up to 2 additional pages of images, musical scores, or other similar supporting non-text materials [Optional]
+- An optional one to two additional pages of images, musical scores, or other similar supporting non-text materials.

-- Bibliography (no more than 2 pages, double-spaced between entries, Times New Roman 11-point font)
+- Bibliography (no more than two pages, with double-spaces between entries in Arial or Helvetica 11-point font).

-- Applicant’s statement (no more than 1 page, single- or double-spaced, in Times New Roman 11-point font) describing the intellectual trajectory and experiences that brought the applicant to the current stage of academic career and that motivate plans for the future.
-ACLS is committed to diversity, equity, and inclusion in all aspects of the fellowship application process.
-Please use the personal statement to note any relevant information about your personal background and/or ways in which your proposed research addresses issues related to underrepresented minorities.
+- Applicant’s statement describing the intellectual trajectory and experiences that brought the applicant to the current stage of academic career and that motivate plans for the future (no more than two double-spaced pages in Arial or Helvetica 11-point font).
+ACLS is committed to inclusion, equity, and diversity as integral components of merit that enhance the scholarly enterprise.
+It is a priority of this program that cohorts of fellows and grantees be broadly inclusive of different backgrounds, cultures, and any aspects that make one unique.
+In Buddhist Studies we seek balance in regard to citizenship and university affiliation, as well as in languages, topics, Buddhist traditions, and locations of research.
+Please use the applicant’s statement to note any relevant information about your personal background and/or ways in which your proposed research addresses issues related to inclusion, equity, and diversity.

-- List of the applicant’s publications (no more than 2 pages, double-spaced between entries, Times New Roman 11-point font)
+- List of the applicant’s publications (no more than two pages, with double-spaces between entries in Arial or Helvetica 11-point font).

 Evaluation Criteria